Raival-e/File-Explorer/README.md

 # File Explorer

-A full-featured file manager with Material 3 Dynamic colors
+A full-featured and lightweight file manager with Material 3 Dynamic colors

 # Screenshots